-UK economy rebounds in January
+Schools and football help UK economy rebound

 Gross domestic product - a key measure all the activity of companies, governments and individuals - bounced back from a sharp fall in December.

-Growth was fuelled by school attendance after more parents pulled children out of school at the end of 2022.
+Growth was helped by a recovery in school attendance after more parents kept children home at the end of 2022.

 The data comes ahead of the Budget next Wednesday.